creativecommons/creativecommons.org/docroot/wp-content/themes/creativecommons.org/README.txt

-Creative Commons Theme v6.0
+Creative Commons Theme v7.0
-2010-12-20
+2011-09-16

-By Alex Roberts / Creative Commons
+Originally by Alex Roberts / Creative Commons
+Updated and Restructured by Fabricatorz, LLC

 Based on the 960 Base Theme by Domenico Monaco and the 960 Grid System by Nathan Smith.